CSDGroup/aisegcell/README.md

   - `--model`: Model type to train (currently only U-Net).
 Default is "Unet".
   - `--checkpoint`: Path to checkpoint file matching `--model`.
 Only necessary if continuing a model training.
     Default is `None`.
   - `--devices`: Devices to use for model training.
-Can be GPU IDs or "cpu".
+If you want to use GPU(s) you have to provide `int` IDs.
     Multiple GPU IDs have to be listed separated by spacebar (e.g. `2 5 9`).
-Default is 0 (GPU with ID 0).
+If you want to use the CPU you have to use "cpu".
+Default is "cpu".
   - `--epochs`: Number of training epochs.
 Default is 5.
   - `--batch_size`: Number of samples per mini-batch.
 Default is 2.
   - `--lr`: Learning rate of the optimizer.
 Default is 1e-4.